aviamb/ChatPlanner2023/README.md

  ## Screenshots
 The user is first prompted with when they want to start and end their day
 ![image](https://github.com/cs100/final-project-alin157-mrela001-abequ001-sjeon065/assets/116844248/b6ed8d6c-1387-44bf-b1f8-3c44f1675ab0)
-The user is then prompted for their work habits
+The user is then prompted for their work habits so that ChatPlanner may create a personalized schedule to their habits!
 ![image](https://github.com/cs100/final-project-alin157-mrela001-abequ001-sjeon065/assets/116844248/739498b1-1ac2-4b21-9a63-477dd1da1cd9)
-The user can then enter the tasks they want the program to plan
+The user can then enter the tasks they want the program to plan for them
 ![image](https://github.com/cs100/final-project-alin157-mrela001-abequ001-sjeon065/assets/116844248/cc08630c-3b9b-4fb2-af00-37074fad5cc2)
 ![image](https://github.com/cs100/final-project-alin157-mrela001-abequ001-sjeon065/assets/116844248/153fa49d-da97-46aa-9856-e286af6aaaa3)
 After several more entries, the program displays a suggested schedule based on user preferences. "-----" denotes a time the user already said they were busy.